Completing CDD across complicated ownership structures

 - Select the Other Organisations tab at the top.

-- If the shareholder entity does not appear in the Other Organisations tab, add it using "I would like to..." then "add existing organization".
+- If the shareholder entity does not appear in the Other Organisations tab, add it using "I would like to..." then add company/organisation.

-- When the shareholder entity name appears, check if it shows the "Chain link" next to its name (see screenshot below) - this symbol indicates linkage to a real client profile.
+- When the shareholder entity name appears, check if it shows Nature: Client next to its name (see screenshot below) - this indicates linkage to a real client profile.

-- If no chain link shows, this indicates the companies are not connected correctly.
+- If Nature: Contact shows, this indicates the companies are not connected correctly.
 There is a duplicate profile held in your contacts list (likely created by a companies office import).
 You must follow the steps outlined in our article How to remove duplicate companies from your contacts list before proceeding.

 Adding a corporate trustee to a trust: